The bees came to Rhino’s watering hole. “Go away!” he shouted.

 “He can’t stop us!”

 They went back the next day.
-When Rhinoceros challenged them, they laughed.
-"You underestimate our strength!"
+When Rhino challenged them, they laughed.
+“You underestimate our strength!”

-The bees fought with Rhinoceros, stinging his nostrils until he bled, and Rhinoceros couldn't stop them.
+The bees fought with Rhino, stinging his nostrils until he bled, and Rhino couldn’t stop them.

 “You win,” he groaned.
 “We are brothers now; drink here whenever you want.”